-JUMPING JIVE worked towards strengthening the sustainability of JIVE with actions to establish new partnerships including, most notably, efforts to support new countries to become JIV-ERIC members, which resulted in the formal adoption of Latvia (2017) and Italy (2021) as JIV-ERIC members; the assistance to VLBI groups and facilities in several countries around the world to such as supporting the development of radio astronomical communities in Africa or the work in the definition of the SKA-VLBI science cases, have highlighted to potential new partners the role of JIVE and the EVN as centres of technological and scientific excellence.
+JUMPING JIVE worked towards strengthening the sustainability of JIVE with actions to establish new partnerships including, most notably, efforts to support new countries to become JIV-ERIC members, which resulted in the formal adoption of Latvia (2017) and Italy (2021) as JIV-ERIC members; the assistance to VLBI groups and facilities in several countries around the world to start collaborations that eventually could initiate the process to become JIV-ERIC members - e.g. the signature of Memorandum of Agreement between JIVE and NARIT (Thailand); or actions to support national radio astronomical communities, e.g. efforts linking the Portuguese interests (and membership) in SKA and those of the EVN expansion in Azores and Africa.